Liturgical Events at Christ Church

 Service Events at Christ Church

-Donations to the St. James Fordham Food Pantry this Autumn.
+Donations to the St. James Fordham Food Pantry.

-As we celebrate the season of Advent and Christmas, we should not forget our continued support of those in need.
+As we live in the season of Lent, we should not forget our continued support of those in need.

 Please drop off food offerings for the hungry served at St. James in the Bronx.
 We deliver after every first Sunday of the month.
 As always, you can bring your food donations to the church and leave them in the designated area of the Narthex.